MicrosoftDocs/xamarin-docs/docs/ios/user-interface/designer/ios-designable-controls-walkthrough.md

 ## Walkthrough

 > [!IMPORTANT]
 > Starting in Xamarin.Studio 5.5, the way in which custom controls are created is slightly different to earlier versions.
-To create a custom control, either the `IComponent` interface is required (with the associated implementation methods) or the class can be be annotated with `[DesignTimeVisible(true)]`.
+To create a custom control, either the `IComponent` interface is required (with the associated implementation methods) or the class can be annotated with `[DesignTimeVisible(true)]`.
 The latter method is being used in the following walkthrough example.

 1. Create a new solution from the **iOS > App > Single View Application > C#** template, name it `ScratchTicket`, and continue through the New Project wizard: